We can all agree that when considering moving to another country permanently, what we desire the most is obtaining the status of a permanent resident.

 • Diversity Visa (55,000 people per year can immigrate to the US via the DV Program)

-The easiest way to obtain a US Green Card is via the US Diversity Visa Program, also known as the US Green Card Lottery Program.
+The easiest way to obtain a US Green Card is via the US Diversity Immigrant Visa Program.

-The US Green Card Lottery Program is a federal program that allows immigrants born in particular countries, who also meet certain educational or work experience criteria, to enter the United States on a US Permanent Resident Visa (also known, in this case, as a Diversity Immigrant Visa) and to receive a Permanent Resident Green Card.
+The US Diversity Visa Program is a federal program that allows immigrants born in particular countries, who also meet certain educational or work experience criteria, to enter the United States on a US Permanent Resident Visa (also known, in this case, as a Diversity Immigrant Visa) and to receive a Permanent Resident Green Card.

 This program works by selecting applicants at random via computer, who must then go through a consular process to apply for one of the 55,000 US Diversity Immigrant Visas and Green Cards made available through this program each year.

-USAFIS has over 20 years of experience providing review and submission services for the US Green Card Lottery.
+USAFIS has over 20 years of experience providing review and submission services for the US Diversity Visa Program.

-We make it easy for you to prepare your application and photo(s) correctly and then USAFIS submits your application on your behalf to the Green Card Lottery during the annual registration period usually held in October.
+We make it easy for you to prepare your application and photo(s) correctly and then USAFIS submits your application on your behalf to the Diversity Visa Program during the annual registration period usually held in October.

-If you are selected as a winner of the Green Card Lottery, USAFIS will promptly contact you so you can take the next step in the US immigration process as soon as possible.
+If you are selected as a winner of the Diversity Visa Program, USAFIS will promptly contact you so you can take the next step in the US immigration process as soon as possible.

 USAFIS also offers a range of services to help your relocation experience go smoothly.